-Our mission is to train the next generation of leaders who can provide the highest quality of medical care for the prevention and treatment of substance use disorders.
+The mission of the Interdisciplinary Addiction Medicine Fellowship is to train the next generation of leaders who can provide the highest quality of medical care for the prevention and treatment of substance-use disorders.

-- Emergency Medicine
+- Emergency medicine

-- Internal Medicine
+- Internal medicine

-- Obstetrics and Gynocology
+- Obstetrics and gynecology

 Learn More about the Fellowship